 - Feelings of being alienated from or unfamiliar with your surroundings — for example, like you’re living in a movie or a dream, or that you are seeing or experiencing things that are actually familiar to you for the very first time.

 - Feeling emotionally disconnected from people you care about, as if you were separated by a glass wall – or that they seem different but you can’t put your finger on why.

 - Surroundings that appear distorted, blurry, tinted, artificial, or alternatively a heightened awareness and clarity of your surroundings – shifting your focus to peculiar details.

-- Distortions in your perception of time, such as recent events feeling like distant past, or memories from a while ago seeming like they only just happened.
+- Distortions in your perception of time, such as recent events feeling like a distant past, or memories from a while ago seem like they only just happened.

 - Distortions of distance and the size and shape of objects.

 - Feelings that you’re an outside observer of your own thoughts, feelings, body, or parts of your body — for example, as if you were floating in the air above yourself, or as though your hands in front of you are not your own.

 - Feeling like a robot or that you’re not in control of your speech or movements.